 Marc Mosier lives in Virginia and primarily flies as a trans-Atlantic ferry pilot.
-He has delivered a dozen Cirrus SR22s with No-Hazard TKS Ice Protection and Mooney M20s with No-Hazard or FIKI-certified TKS.
+He has delivered a dozen Cirrus SR22s with inadvertent TKS Ice Protection and Mooney M20s with inadvertent or FIKI certified TKS.

 How did you get started in aviation?